Justus Sheffield has another strong start as Mariners snap losing skid

 The win didn’t come without a tense moment provided by the bullpen, like always.
 The Mariners’ “closer” Yoshihisa Hirano loaded the bases with no outs in the ninth inning.
 But he got Jake Cronenworth to hit a one hopper back to the mound for a 1-2-3 double play and got Jurickson Profar to ground out to second to end the game.

-“Yoshi didn’t panic,” manager Scott Servais said in a postgame video conference.
+“Yoshi didn’t panic,” Mariners manager Scott Servais said in a postgame video conference.
 “He’s got a ton of experience.
 You are hoping for a double play there, but I wasn’t expecting a 1-2-3 double play.”

 Even with the Mariners’ win, their playoff hopes grew a little more dim with the Astros also winning Saturday.
 Houston defeated the Diamondbacks 3-2 to remain three games up on the Mariners in the standings for the second-place spot in the American League West with eight games remaining.
 And really the Astros are four games up for the postseason spot since they hold the tiebreaker over the Mariners on the season series.